grkamil/laravel-telegram-logging/README.md

 ## Telegram Logging Formats

-In version 1.3.3 a new Logging Format Engine based on blade templates has been introduced.
-While off the shelf the behavior is exactly the same as before, you can choose among two different formats that you can specify in the `.env` file like this :
+You can choose among two different formats that you can specify in the `.env` file like this :

 ```
 # Use a minimal log template